SunVault™ Solar Energy Back-Up & Solar Energy Storage

 This means you would use your battery to store power to offset utility demand charges.
 This is not yet an issue for homes in NJ, but many states out west are facing tiered rates and anti-net metering laws.
 The power you generate during the day costs less than the power you use in peak evening hours (when everyone gets home from work and uses more electricity).
 Having home energy storage solution would allow you to store your power to offset utility charges at peak times.

 Feel free to call us and set up an appointment to discuss Solar and/or battery storage.
 We sell the best quality equipment on the market.
-We are Sonnen Certified and we’ve been working with solar battery systems dating back 9 years.
+We are Sonnen Certified and we’ve been working with solar battery systems for well over a decade.
 Let us help you figure out how home energy storage solutions can work for you.